Basty85/zephyr-sht31-sensor/README.md

 # Zephyr SHT31 Sensor UDP Transmitter for STM32 Nucleo-H755ZI-Q

-This repository contains a professional Zephyr RTOS application that reads temperature and humidity data from an SHT31 sensor and transmits it via UDP over Ethernet.
-The project demonstrates modern C++ design patterns, modular architecture, and embedded networking best practices.
+This repository contains a Zephyr RTOS application that reads temperature and humidity data from an SHT31 sensor and transmits it via UDP over Ethernet.
+The project demonstrates C++ design patterns, modular architecture, and embedded networking best practices.

 ## 🌟 Features